varigence/docs/bimlflex/reference-documentation/settings/SsdtIncludeExternalFileFormat.md

 # Include External File Format

-Determines whether the External File Format statement is included in the generated SSDT Project.
+Determines if the External File Format statement is included in the generated SSDT Project.
 This relies on the ["SsdtIncludeExternalTables"](xref:bimlflex-app-reference-documentation-setting-SsdtIncludeExternalTables) setting being enabled.

 Notes: